Mental Stimulation for Dogs- Ideas and Activities

-With around 300 million olfactory receptors in their amazing noses (compared to a humans 6 million), it is clear to see why dogs love to sniff!
-It helps them make sense of the world around them and allows them to use their brain as nature intended.
+To provide mental stimulation for dogs use their nose!
+With around 300 million olfactory receptors in their amazing noses (compared to a humans 6 million), it is clear to see why dogs love to sniff.
+It helps them to make sense of the world around them and allows them to use their brain as nature intended.
 These scent games for dogs can be used to mentally stimulate and tire your dog (cue yawns), adding enrichment to their life.

 Hide and Seek:

 Hiding a treat, or a favourite toy is a great way of encouraging your dog to think; also using their sit and wait command skills while you do the hiding.
 Start simple with ground level, quite obvious hiding place (under a cushion with a little poking out), and progress to putting the item underneath things or on different levels.
 Use an excited “where is it?” as they search and they go wild!
 Why not take the game outside too?

 Kong and other brands of food hiding toys are a big hit with dogs- particularly the food focused like mine!
 Hide something tasty inside and let your dog work out how to extract it.
 Pointy Faces have a wonderful range of treat holders, lick mats and strategy games- their ‘Turnaround Strategy Game’ is on my to buy list.

 For a homemade option, use an empty water bottle but supervise this carefully as chewing the bottle can result in sharp plastic.
 Caution- consider those with a sensitive tummy when you fill your treat holder.

 Use down turned plastic cups, a bun tin , or four way drinks holder to hide a treat for your dog in one of the cups or sections.
 Cover each section with a ball and let them sniff their way to the reward by nudging the cup or moving the ball.